databio/geniml/docs/README.md

 ## Modules

 `gitk` is organized into modules.
-You can read the list of functions by module, or proceed to the how-to guides, using the menu bar on the left.
+The next section is an overview of each module.
+You can also proceed to the how-to guides for recipes on how to do specfic tasks.